Bryan Revilla

-Leonard Bryan Bautista Revilla (born November 22, 1986), better known as Bryan Revilla is a Filipino actor and politician who has served as representative for Agimat Partylist since 2022.
+Leonard Bryan Hernandez Bautista (born November 22, 1986), better known as Bryan Revilla is a Filipino actor and politician who has served as representative for Agimat Partylist since 2022.
 He is also the son of former senator Bong Revilla and representative Lani Mercado.
 His siblings include fellow representative Jolo Revilla and Cavite vice governor Ramon Vicente Revilla.

 Political career

 In the 2022 Philippine House of Representatives elections, he was a nominee for the Agimat Partylist.
 Agimat eventually won one seat, which was given to him.
 He was re-elected in 2025.

 In his tenure as representative, he principally authored 240 bills and co-authored 66 bills.
 Revilla supports the labor industry, the health industry, and the economic industry.
 He is part of multiple committees, including: